huanghoujing/TopAneu_VesselSeg_UZH_Docker/docs/20260814_ensemble_export_optimization.md

 one bilinear call per slab is also faster than 37 small ones.
 The old per-channel loop now only matters in the fallback paths.

 Could per-channel match per-slab's peak?
-In principle yes: the dominant pair (accumulator + sliding-window logits) is a floor set by the pipeline structure — logits are produced atomically by sliding-window inference, the accumulator must persist across models — so it is shared by every chunk axis; only the transients differ.
-But per-channel has to work around the channel-coupled softmax: either a full 37-channel resampled temp (the existing `torch.cat` loop — which is exactly the tensor to avoid), or an online softmax (running per-voxel max + log-sum-exp buffers, then a second normalize-and-accumulate pass) at 2× resample compute.
-The single-source argmax case chunks per-channel cheaply (running best-value/ best-index buffers).
-Per-slab was chosen because softmax/mean/argmax fuse into channel-complete slabs with zero extra state in a single pass.
+Yes — with progressive reclamation, a per-channel scheme reaches the same complexity class (one 37-channel volume + accumulator at peak): resample channel by channel while freeing each consumed source channel (source shrinks as the full-res buffer grows, so the phase peaks at exactly one complete full-res buffer), softmax that buffer in place, add it into the accumulator in place.
+Single resample pass, stock per-channel `F.interpolate` (bit-exact per channel), no online-softmax machinery needed.
+Two caveats versus per-slab:

+- **Constant factor**: the volume coexisting with the accumulator is the *full-res* one rather than the *preprocessed* one.
+With these models (preprocessing coarser than the originals, so full-res has more voxels):
+  MR 7.9 vs 4.5 GB, CT 11.7 vs 9.1 GB → peak ≈ 15.7 / 23.8 GB vs the measured
+  13.4 / 21.9 GB for per-slab.
+Same class, worse constants here; the comparison narrows or flips where preprocessing upsamples less.
+- **Tensor granularity**: freeing "one channel at a time" is impossible on the contiguous logits tensor the sliding-window predictor returns — a slice of one allocation cannot be released.
+True per-channel reclamation requires the predictor to accumulate into 37 separate per-channel tensors (surgery inside `predict_sliding_window_return_logits`); otherwise source + growing buffer + accumulator briefly coexist (~16.3 GB MR, worse than per-slab).

+Per-slab was chosen because softmax/mean/argmax fuse into channel-complete slabs with zero extra state, in a single pass, without touching the predictor.

 ## fp16 (default ON, `--no-fp16` to disable)